purcellconsult/Python-Core-Basics/README.md

 >>> c = 'Hello World'
 >>> d = '''Hello World'''
 ```
-To get a good idea of how strings work let’s take a look at the following diagram:
+To get a good idea of how strings work let's take a look at the following diagram: